LostArtefacts/TRX/docs/trx/lua/reference/ITEMS.md

     - `trx.items.PickupMode.PLINTH_SCION` = `6`
         Similar to PLINTH_HIGH; invokes Lara's extra animation as in Tomb of Qualopec.

+- <a id="items.ScaledSpikesMode" name="items.ScaledSpikesMode"></a>[lua]`trx.items.ScaledSpikesMode`

+    The values the `scaled_spikes_mode` item property can take.
+It determines how spikes behave when triggered.

+    - `trx.items.ScaledSpikesMode.LOOPING` = `0`
+        Spikes will extend, wait a brief period, retract, and then the loop will repeat.
+    - `trx.items.ScaledSpikesMode.EXTENDED` = `1`
+        Spikes will extend and remain as-is indefinitely.
+    - `trx.items.ScaledSpikesMode.ONE_SHOT` = `2`
+        Spikes will extend, wait a brief period, retract, and then stop.

 - <a id="items.SwitchMode" name="items.SwitchMode"></a>[lua]`trx.items.SwitchMode`

     The values the `switch_mode` item property can take.
 It selects the animation Lara plays when interacting with the item.